Comparison: Site Maps vs Vector Site Maps

 - 1,920 pixel-width JPEG image (2K).
 The height of the web file is determined by the size of the map.
 This image is ready for immediate inclusion in your Internet listings, websites, and email messages.

 - A vector PDF file that is displayable at any resolution.
 This file is ready for immediate inclusion in brochures, advertisements, office displays, and desktop computer printing.

-The figure below is one example of a Basic Site Map, which isn't as complex as a Realistic Site Map.
-Download example web and print files for a Basic Site Map here.
+The figure below is one example of a Vector Site Map, which isn't as complex as a Site Map.
+Download example web and print files for a Vector Site Map here.

-Learn all the details about the design process and requirements in the Basic Site Maps article.
+Learn all the details about the design process and requirements in the Vector Site Maps article.